jitsi/handbook/docs/dev-guide/configuration.md

 type: `Number`

-Controls the percentage of automatic feedback shown to participants when callstats is enabled.
+Controls the percentage of automatic feedback shown to participants when analytics is enabled.
 The default value is 100%.
-If set to 0, no automatic feedback will be requested
+If set to 0, no automatic feedback will be requested.

 ```javascript
 feedbackPercentage: 100